concludio/react-mathlive/README.md

 npm i react-mathlive
 ```

-For Typescript users: As *react-mathlive* is written in Typescript, it comes with it's own typings.
+For Typescript users: As *react-mathlive* is written in Typescript, it comes with its own typings.

 ## How to use

-This text assumes you know [how to build simple react-components](https://reactjs.org/tutorial/tutorial.html).
+This text assumes you know [how to build simple react components](https://reactjs.org/tutorial/tutorial.html).

-You can use the `MathfieldComponent` in your web-application as follows:
+You can use the `MathFieldComponent` in your web application as follows:

 ```JSX
 render() {